Exponential Bounds for the Erd\H{o}s-Ginzburg-Ziv Constant: The Partition Rank

 for some $f,g$ and some $S,T\neq\emptyset$ with $S\cup T=\{1,\dots,k\}$.
 Additionally, $h$ will have slice rank $1$ if it can be written in the above form with either $|S|=1$ or $|T|=1$.
 In other words, a function $h$ has partition rank $1$ if the tensor can be written as a non-trivial outer product, and it has slice rank $1$ if it can be written as the outer product between a vector and a $k-1$ dimensional tensor. \begin{defn} Let $X_{1},\dots,X_{k}$ be finite sets.
 The \emph{partition rank} of

 is defined to be the minimal $r$ such that

 where the $g_{i}$ have partition rank $1$.
 The \emph{slice rank} of $F$ is the minimal $r$ such that

-where the $g_{i}$ have slice rank $1$. \end{defn} The partition rank is the minimal rank among all possible ranks obtained from partitioning the variables.
+where the $g_{i}$ have slice rank $1$. \end{defn} The slice rank and the usual tensor rank are ranks that arise from different partitions of the $k$-variables.
+The partition rank is the minimal rank among all possible ranks obtained from partitioning the variables.
 The slice rank can be viewed as the rank which results from the partitions of $\{1,\dots,k\}$ into a set of size $1$ and a set of size $k-1$, and so we have that

 For two variables, the slice rank, partition rank, and tensor rank are equivalent since there is only one non-trivial partition of a set of size $2$.
 For three variables, the partition rank and the slice rank are equivalent, and for $4$ or more variables, all three ranks are different.
-A key property of the partition rank is the following lemma, given in \cite[Lemma 11]{Naslund2017Partition}, which generalizes \cite[Lemma 1]{TaosBlogCapsets}. \begin{lem} Let $X$ be a finite set, and let $X^{k}$ denote the $k$-fold Cartesian product of $X$ with itself.
+A key property of the partition rank is the following Lemma, given in \cite[Lemma 11]{Naslund2017Partition}, which generalizes \cite[Lemma 1]{TaosBlogCapsets}. \begin{lem} Let $X$ be a finite set, and let $X^{k}$ denote the $k$-fold Cartesian product of $X$ with itself.
 Suppose that